szaumoor/ZSTweaks/README.md

 This component is an attempt at making single-classed Thieves more effective with a portion of thief-usable weapons without relying on stats, APR or proficiency points.

 Essentially, when wielding a weapon they can use what I call "finesse", which is a concept that I borrowed from NWN, they can deal extra damage per attack randomly (additively), based on the base attack damage of the weapon used.
 You could think of this as a part of the sneakiness, or dirty-fighting, or fast, acrobatic combat skills of rogues.
 This includes bows, crossbows, clubs, daggers, long swords, scimitars, wakizashis, ninja-tos, katanas, and short swords.
-It's a little "gamey" since you have no control over it, it relies on luck, as most things not quite supported by the game, but it works.
 To be more specific:

 - **Scimitars, long swords, quarterstaves**: 10% chance per hit to inflict 1d8/6+bonus of slashing/crushing damage.
 - **Katanas**: 15% chance per hit to inflict 1d10+bonus of slashing damage.